 Leaving Kampala we drive through the dense jungles and papyrus wetlands of the Nile Delta.
 We pause for lunch en route to the Kibale National Park, near the towering Ruwenzori Mountains, known as the Mountains of the Moon.
 In the afternoon we embark on a guided walk in the national park, exploring the crater lakes area and experiencing the local culture.

-Tonight we have dinner and stay over at a scenically located lodge on the edge of Kibale Forest, overlooking the lush forest and legendary Mountains of the Moon.
+Tonight we have dinner and stay over at a scenically located lodge on the edge of Kibale National Park, overlooking the indigenous forests, crater lakes and legendary Mountains of the Moon.

 Our day starts early, with breakfast and then chimpanzee tracking in Kibale National Park, home to an impressive 500 chimpanzees.
 Before heading into the forest we are briefed on the trekking procedures.
 While trekking in the jungle the guide tells you more about the chimpanzees, other primates and local flora and fauna, making for an interesting adventure.